‘Shameless’ Star Emma Kenney Puts On Busty Display In Birthday Dress

 At just 20-years-old, Emma Kenney’s schedule keeps her especially busy when it comes to her career as an actress.

 Kenney is known best for her role as Debbie Gallagher in Shameless.
-Fans of the Showtimes series watched Kenney blossom into the beautiful young lady she is now as she was just 11-years-old when the series premiered back in 2011.
+Fans of the Showtime series watched Kenney blossom into the beautiful young lady she is now as she was just 11-years-old when the series premiered back in 2011.

-Emma maintains her role as Debbie Gallagher and has even stepped up as the leading lady this season following the exit of Emmy Rossum (who played the role of Fiona during nine seasons of the series).
+Emma maintains her role as Debbie Gallagher and has even stepped up as the leading lady this season following the exit of Emmy Rossum, who played the role of Fiona during nine seasons of the series.

 In addition to her role in Shameless, Kenney also landed the role of Harris Conner in the revival of Roseanne.